hammadkhokhar/wm-challenge/readme.md

 Once the server is running, you can seed the content data by making a POST request to `/content/seed`.

-You can visit public folder and open index.html to see the UI.
+You can open index.html from public folder to see the UI.